Providers

 Authors

-According to surveys, 90% of the Swiss population have a family doctor.
-Family medicine is part of primary care and forms one of the foundations of the Swiss healthcare system, as it offers a simple and cost-effective point of contact for health problems.
-However, GPs not only provide healthcare services themselves, they also decide whether a patient should be referred to a specialist or not.
-Over time, GPs gather valuable information about their patients and build trust with them.
-According to numerous studies, this close, often long-term relationship between doctor and patient - known as interpersonal continuity - leads to more efficient healthcare.
+According to surveys, 90% of the Swiss population has a general practitioner.
+General practice is a key component of primary care and serves as one of the cornerstones of the Swiss healthcare system, offering a simple and cost-effective first point of contact for health issues.
+General practitioners not only provide healthcare services themselves but also decide whether a patient should be referred to a specialist.
+Over time, they gather valuable information about their patients and build trust with them.
+This close, often long-standing relationship between doctor and patient—known as interpersonal continuity—has been shown in numerous studies to lead to more efficient healthcare delivery.

 Loss of the family doctor

-GPs also get older every year and retire at some point.
-This event suddenly interrupts the long-standing doctor-patient relationship.
-In addition, access to primary care becomes more difficult if the GP is unable to find a suitable successor for the practice.
-However, even in the case of an organised succession, the new doctor may have a different style of practice, which means certain adjustments for patients.
-For health policy measures, it is important to understand exactly how each of these three impact channels influences primary care.
-The literature to date has only been able to analyse the overall impact of the loss of the GP.
-For example, while the majority of previous studies have found a shift towards often more expensive secondary care, the exact causes behind this remain unclear.
+General practitioners also age every year and eventually retire.
+This event abruptly disrupts the long-standing doctor-patient relationship.
+Additionally, access to primary care becomes more challenging if the retiring GP cannot find a suitable successor for their practice.
+Even with a planned succession, the new doctor may have a different practice style, requiring patients to make certain adjustments.
+To design effective healthcare policies, it is crucial to understand how each of these three channels impacts primary care.
+Existing literature has so far only examined the overall effects of losing a GP.
+For instance, most previous studies have identified a shift toward often more expensive secondary care, but the precise reasons behind this shift remain unclear.

 Practice handovers

-To enable us to identify and quantify the impact channels individually, we explicitly focus on practice handovers where the retired doctor has found a successor for the medical practice.
-Accordingly, the access, the route to the practice and often also the other staff remain the same for the patients - only the GP changes.
-This allows us to analyse the effects of interpersonal discontinuity and the doctor's practice style without changes in access.
-While discontinuity tends to have a short-term effect, as a doctor-patient relationship is re-established with the new doctor after a certain period of time, the consequences of the practice style are often of a long-term nature.
-By dividing the effects into short-term and long-term, we can therefore identify the effects of the above-mentioned channels separately.
+To identify and quantify the impact of individual channels, we explicitly focus on practice transitions where the retiring doctor has found a successor for their practice.
+Consequently, patients experience no changes in access, the location of the practice, or often the supporting staff—only the GP changes.
+This allows us to examine the effects of interpersonal discontinuity and the new doctor's practice style without confounding changes in access.
+While discontinuity tends to have short-term effects, as a new doctor-patient relationship is re-established over time, the consequences of practice style are often more long-term in nature.
+By separating the effects into short- and long-term impacts, we can isolate and identify the influences of the aforementioned channels.

 Causal analysis